connor-mccarthy/website/content/en/docs/components/pipelines/v2/introduction.md

 +++

-Kubeflow Pipelines (KFP) is a platform for building and deploying portable and scalable machine learning (ML) workflows by using Docker containers.
+Kubeflow Pipelines (KFP) is a platform for building and deploying portable and scalable machine learning (ML) workflows using Docker containers.

 With KFP you can [author pipelines][author-a-pipeline] using the KFP Python SDK's domain-specific language (DSL), compile the pipeline to an [intermediate representation YAML][ir-yaml], and submit the pipeline to run on a KFP-conformant backend such as the [open source KFP backend][oss-be] or [Google Cloud Vertex AI Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction).